Holcomb confirms he won’t run for Senate in 2024; holds off on gubernatorial endorsement

 “We need people who will turn the cards face up, be very transparent about – not just what they’re for – but what they’ll do, and how they’ll do it,” he said.
 “So, having a plan in hand, and then acting on it, and then listening and learning … I don’t want to be egocentric about this, but there are probably three good suggestions for any job … plan, act, and then listen and learn from your mistakes or where you came up short , and adjust.
 That’s what I think’s been lacking on the federal front.”

-“Look, I’m not running, but I do need partners — and not just me, the 49 other governors of both parties — need partners who will focus on the big items of the day that are anchors right now.
+“Look, I’m not running, but I do need partners – and not just me, the 49 other governors of both parties – need partners who will focus on the big items of the day that are anchors right now.
 And the same would hold true for anyone running for governor in Indiana, or the country of any state.
-And so they need the freedom and the space to be able to share substantively — not just filling out a survey — but here’s what we want to do.
+And so they need the freedom and the space to be able to share substantively – not just filling out a survey – but here’s what we want to do.
 And I’ve tried to do that,” he continued.
 “I’m not asking anything of anyone that I haven’t asked of myself.
 I’ve tried to say we need to take this to the next level, but that requires you to actually have plans like trail program plans and broadband internet plans.
-And so that’s what I’ll be looking forward to.
-As those get clearer, my mind will get clearer, too, and discerning what I want to do”
+And so that’s what I’ll be looking forward to.”

 Holcomb cannot run for a third successive term under Indiana law.